-29 Using an example from regulated network companies, allowed revenue could vary with number of connected customers, around a baseline with allowance per customer specified at price control review.
+30 Using an example from regulated network companies, allowed revenue could vary with number of connected customers, around a baseline with allowance per customer specified at price control review.

-Model Ex ante baseline set a price control review Potential uncertainty mechanisms applied during period Overall recovery under SONI TSO control A Yes (with mechanistic cost incentive rate) Mechanistic and/or approval based Determined by combination of ex ante baseline (including any revisions to this under uncertainty mechanism) and actual expenditure (excluding any DIWE) Weight attached to each element, and hence risk exposure of TSO and customers to ex ante baseline, determined by cost incentive rate or sharing factor (e.g. 25% or 50%) В Yes: both indicative ex ante baseline and approved cap on maximum remuneration (cap would include some contingency allowance) Approval-based process to consider upward revisions to caps (with potential for any such adjustments to be considered as part of a structured annual process to review performance rather than on an ad hoc basis) Recovery of costs actually incurred up to approved cap only Level of costs incurred vs indicative baselines taken into account as part of broad evaluative performance incentive scheme C No (focus at price control review is on determination of set of services or activities to which this cost remuneration model applies) Provision for the UR, during the price control period, to expand scope of services or activities for which costs are covered by this model Recovery of costs actually incurred (excluding any DIWE) Potential for other regulatory provisions to encourage efficiency (e.g. transparency initiatives; or expert review on an advisory basis)
+В Yes: both indicative ex ante baseline and approved cap on maximum remuneration (cap would include some contingency allowance) Approval-based process to consider upward revisions to caps (with potential for any such adjustments to be considered as part of a structured annual process to review performance rather than on an ad hoc basis) Recovery of costs actually incurred up to approved cap only Level of costs incurred vs indicative baselines taken into account as part of broad evaluative performance incentive scheme С No (focus at price control review is on determination of set of services or activities to which this cost remuneration model applies) Provision for the UR, during the price control period, to expand scope of services or activities for which costs are covered by this model Recovery of costs actually incurred (excluding any DIWE) Potential for other regulatory provisions to encourage efficiency (e.g. transparency initiatives; or expert review on an advisory basis)